cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-To add a comment using mutation we need to get issue id
+To add a comment using mutation we need to get the issue `id` with the

-For example query
+query

 ```graphql
 {